SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 #### 5.3 Validation Metrics and Manual Sample Analysis

-Validation was performed using `validate_complication_rules.py` on a random sample of 30 ICU notes.
-The objective was to verify that the rule-based COMPLICATION extraction behaves as designed under realistic conditions, focusing on section filtering, extraction behaviour, concept mapping, and span alignment.
+Validation was performed using `validate_clinical_condition_rules.py` on a random sample of 30 ICU notes.
+The objective was to verify that the rule-based CLINICAL_CONDITION extraction behaves as designed under realistic conditions, focusing on section filtering, extraction behaviour, concept mapping, and span alignment.

 **Validation Logic**